UMBC-1/Capstone-Project/README.md

 1. Importing Libraries:

--from nltk.util import ngrams: This imports the ngrams function from the nltk.util module, which helps generate sequences of N words (N-grams) from a text corpus.
+- from nltk.util import ngrams: This imports the ngrams function from the nltk.util module, which helps generate sequences of N words (N-grams) from a text corpus.
-*from collections import Counter: This imports the Counter class from the collections module, which is used to create a dictionary-like object that keeps track of how often each element appears in an iterable.
+* from collections import Counter: This imports the Counter class from the collections module, which is used to create a dictionary-like object that keeps track of how often each element appears in an iterable.

 2. get_ngrams Function:

--def get_ngrams(corpus, ngram_range, top_n):: This defines a function named get_ngrams that takes three arguments:
+- def get_ngrams(corpus, ngram_range, top_n):: This defines a function named get_ngrams that takes three arguments:

-  -corpus: This is the text data you want to analyze, likely a list of sentences or titles in your case.
+  - corpus: This is the text data you want to analyze, likely a list of sentences or titles in your case.
-  -ngram_range: This is a tuple specifying the range of N-gram lengths to consider (e.g., (2, 2) for bigrams).
+  - ngram_range: This is a tuple specifying the range of N-gram lengths to consider (e.g., (2, 2) for bigrams).
-  -top_n: This is an integer representing the number of most frequent N-grams to return.
+  - top_n: This is an integer representing the number of most frequent N-grams to return.
--tokenized_corpus = [word for sentence in corpus for word in sentence.split()]: This line iterates through the corpus, tokenizes each sentence (splitting it into words), and creates a flat list named tokenized_corpus that contains all the individual words.
+- tokenized_corpus = [word for sentence in corpus for word in sentence.split()]: This line iterates through the corpus, tokenizes each sentence (splitting it into words), and creates a flat list named tokenized_corpus that contains all the individual words.

--n_grams = ngrams(tokenized_corpus, ngram_range): This line uses the ngrams function from NLTK to generate N-grams within the specified range (ngram_range) from the tokenized text in tokenized_corpus.
+- n_grams = ngrams(tokenized_corpus, ngram_range): This line uses the ngrams function from NLTK to generate N-grams within the specified range (ngram_range) from the tokenized text in tokenized_corpus.
 In this case, it will generate bigrams (2-word sequences).

--ngram_freq = Counter(n_grams): This line uses the Counter class to create a dictionary-like object ngram_freq that keeps track of how many times each bigram appears in the corpus.
+- ngram_freq = Counter(n_grams): This line uses the Counter class to create a dictionary-like object ngram_freq that keeps track of how many times each bigram appears in the corpus.

--top_ngrams = ngram_freq.most_common(top_n): This line uses the most_common method of ngram_freq to get the top_n (e.g., top 5) most frequent bigrams and their counts.
+- top_ngrams = ngram_freq.most_common(top_n): This line uses the most_common method of ngram_freq to get the top_n (e.g., top 5) most frequent bigrams and their counts.
 It returns a list of tuples, where each tuple contains a bigram and its frequency.

--return top_ngrams: This line returns the list of top N-grams (top_ngrams).
+- return top_ngrams: This line returns the list of top N-grams (top_ngrams).

 3. Analyzing Fake and Real News Titles:

--fake_news_bigrams = get_ngrams(fake_data['title'], 2, 5): This line calls the get_ngrams function to find the top 5 most frequent bigrams from the titles in the 'title' column of the fake_data DataFrame.
+- fake_news_bigrams = get_ngrams(fake_data['title'], 2, 5): This line calls the get_ngrams function to find the top 5 most frequent bigrams from the titles in the 'title' column of the fake_data DataFrame.

--true_news_bigrams = get_ngrams(real_data['title'], 2, 5): This line does the same for the titles in the 'title' column of the real_data DataFrame, identifying the top 5 most frequent bigrams in real news titles.
+- true_news_bigrams = get_ngrams(real_data['title'], 2, 5): This line does the same for the titles in the 'title' column of the real_data DataFrame, identifying the top 5 most frequent bigrams in real news titles.

 4. Creating DataFrame:

--This section creates a DataFrame named bigrams_df to present the results in a tabular format.
+- This section creates a DataFrame named bigrams_df to present the results in a tabular format.
   -The DataFrame has two columns:

-  -'Fake News Bi-Grams': This column lists the top 5 bigrams from fake news titles, formatted with each word and its frequency in parentheses (e.g., "breaking news (10)").
+  - 'Fake News Bi-Grams': This column lists the top 5 bigrams from fake news titles, formatted with each word and its frequency in parentheses (e.g., "breaking news (10)").
     -'True News Bi-Grams': This column lists the top 5 bigrams from real news titles, formatted similarly.
-  -The values in each cell are created using list comprehension to iterate through the fake_news_bigrams and true_news_bigrams lists and format the bigrams with their counts.
+  - The values in each cell are created using list comprehension to iterate through the fake_news_bigrams and true_news_bigrams lists and format the bigrams with their counts.

 5. Displaying Results:

--bigrams_df: This line displays the final DataFrame bigrams_df, which allows you to compare the most frequent bigrams used in fake and real news titles.
+- bigrams_df: This line displays the final DataFrame bigrams_df, which allows you to compare the most frequent bigrams used in fake and real news titles.

 Overall, this code helps you identify potential patterns in how language is used within fake and real news articles by analyzing the most frequent bigrams (2-word phrases) in their titles.